novaramadhona/novaramadhona/README.md

 ## Hi!
 I'm Nova 👋

-An active student at University of Raharja major in Information System and still learn about Web Development.
+An undergraduate student at Raharja University majoring in Information Systems and likes to learn about Web Development.

-- 🌱 I’m currently participating in SIB Dicoding Batch 2, with a Front-End Web and Back-End Developer learning package.
+- 🌱 Certified Independent Study Participants Batch 2 Dicoding 2022 - Front-end and Back-end Web Development Learning Packages.
 - 📫 How to reach me : novaramadhona2000@gmail.com

 <p align="left">